Dealing with Council Tax arrears

 Ask your council if they’ll let you pay the debt in smaller amounts.

 You’ll probably be asked to commit to paying a regular amount each month.
-If you're not sure how much you can afford, you can use our budgeting tool or talk to an adviser at your nearest Citizens Advice Bureau.
+If you're not sure how much you can afford, you can use a budgeting tool or talk to an adviser at your nearest Citizens Advice Bureau.

 When you miss a Council Tax payment